afterxleep/danielbernal.co/_posts/2024-06-25-try-the-unconventional.md

 ---

-Standards made sense in the Industrial Age.
+Standards made sense 100 years ago.
 Efficiency and consistency were vital then.
 Today, they often don’t fit.

 You need strict standards to build a plane, but Rock wouldn’t exist if Chuck Berry hadn’t tried the unconventional.<!--more-->